peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORTypeMapper mapper,
         PeterO.Cbor.PODOptions pod);

-Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the given  `CBOREncodeOptions`  object to control the decoding process.
+Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the specified  `CBOREncodeOptions`  object to control the decoding process.
 It is equivalent to DecodeFromBytes followed by ToObject.
 See the documentation for those methods for more information.

 <b>Parameters:</b>